 And these trends show no sign of slowing down: a late 2018 survey by PwC suggested that 14% of all VC funds world-wide intend to invest in some form of blockchain in 2019.
 Not all of this money is going to payments – in fact, many commentators believe some of the most interesting use cases for blockchain lie in the areas of compliance, claims processing, loan origination and corporate finance.
 German car company Porsche provided a recent high-profile example, when it sourced a corporate loan of $150m on favourable terms from a blockchain-based lending platform.

 When it comes to payments, blockchain’s basic premise is that by establishing decentralised ledgers for payments, the technology will facilitate faster transactions at lower fees than banks can manage.
 Its proponents claim that blockchain offers a high-security, low-cost way of sending payments that cuts down on the need for verification from third parties and beats processing times for traditional bank transfers.
-When polled on blockchain’s utility in late 2018, 90 percent of members of the European Payments Council said they believed this technology will fundamentally change the industry by 2025.
+When polled on blockchain’s utility in late 2016, 90 percent of industry professionals said they believed this technology will change the industry by 2025.

 The Chain not the Coin